bhanuraina/buzzcloud-isogram/README.md

-# buzzcloud-isogram
-Assignment
+# Assignment - Given a word or phrase, check if it is isogram or not.

 #### Project Details

 What is isogram -

-Given a word or phrase, check if it is isogram or not.
 An Isogram is a word in which no letter occurs more than once.

 ##Solution :